Why We Need Truck Drivers | The Road

-According to the American Trucking Association, you move 10.5 billion tons of freight in your trucks every year.
+According to the American Trucking Association, truck drivers move 10.5 billion tons of freight in their trucks every year.
 That’s 287,671 tons each day.
-It’s difficult for others outside of the industry to comprehend the amount of time it takes to deliver all that truckload freight—the time each of you spend away from home, missing family and friends, all so the products each of us rely on get to where they’re going.
+It’s difficult for others outside of the industry to comprehend the amount of time it takes to deliver all that truckload freight—the time spent away from home, missing family and friends, all so the products each of us rely on get to where they’re going.

 Now driver shortage has been a long-standing conversation for the industry.
 But what would happen if all of a sudden, all 3.5 million of you weren’t truck drivers anymore?
 What if every single driver had a different career path?

 Immediate impact: Without truck drivers, consumables become severely limited.

 Immediate impact: Without truck drivers, consumables become severely limited | The Road

 No matter where you live in the United States, a lack of truck drivers would result in losing access to many of your top food choices.

 Unless you live in the Midwest, you wouldn’t have access to many staple crops like wheat, corn, or soybeans.
 And for the most part access to beef would be limited to areas like Texas, California, and a few choice states in the Midwest.
 And that lobster or shrimp you’ve been craving?
 Most seafood would be limited to coastal cities.